Sirvess/web3-playground/README.md

 ## What
-Playground to experiment with truffle
+Playground to experiment with Web3 and contract interaction on Ethereum.

-Currently only works in local dev environment, to run it:
+Currently only set up for local environment, to run it:

 1. `yarn install`
 2. `yarn dev`